vutranquangminh/comp1786-mobile-application-design-and-development-customer-app/README.md

-# 🧘‍♀️ Lotus Yoga App Customer
+# 🧘‍♀️ Yoga Customer App

 A React Native mobile app for yoga studio management built with Expo and Firebase.